 2017-2018 CONSEIL EXÉCUTIF

-(English) Background: Emma Griffiths is currently a postdoc at Simon Fraser University (Department of Molecular Biology and Biochemistry, Greater Vancouver, British Columbia), where she works with different Canadian and international health and regulatory agencies to develop frameworks (ontologies) for sharing and integrating whole genome sequencing and contextual data (clinical, epidemiological, laboratory).
+(English) Background: Emma Griffiths is currently a research associate at the University of British Columbia (Department of Pathology and Molecular Medicine, Vancouver, British Columbia), where she works with different Canadian and international health and regulatory agencies to develop frameworks (ontologies) for sharing and integrating whole genome sequencing and contextual data (clinical, epidemiological, laboratory).
 This goal of her work is to better enable the implementation of genomics for improved tracking and control of infectious disease outbreaks.
 Dr. Griffiths completed her PhD in Bacterial Phylogeny (McMaster University, Hamilton, Ont), and combines this expertise with postdoctoral experience in antimicrobial resistance analyses, as well as chemical and fungal genetics (McMaster University, and the University of British Columbia, Vancouver, BC) in her current research in genomic epidemiology.
 Dr. Griffiths has a keen interest in advocacy, and participates in different environmental and social equity efforts.
 As such, she co-founded and is past president of the Simon Fraser University Postdoc Association (SFU PDA).
 During her terms as president, Dr. Griffiths helped to establish many new initiatives such as the annual SFU Postdoc Research Day, the Brown Bags Professional Development Lunch Time Workshop Series, the Practice Job Talk Seminar Series, and the Postdoc Profile Writing Workshop.

 (English) Background: Sara Teinturier is currently a postdoctoral fellow in the Research Chair on Law, Religion and Secularism of the University of Sherbrooke (UdeS), QC.
 Her research interests include religion in education, everyday religion, and religion and (geek) pop culture.
 She earned PhDs (Political Science) from the University of Rennes 1 (France), a thesis which was awarded the annual prize from the French Society for Religious Studies (ASSR : Association des sciences sociales des Religions); in this study, she analyzes the transformations of French Catholicism during the inter-war period, through activism for faith-based schools.
 Continuing her work on religion and diversity, she then pursued postdoctoral fellowship at the École pratique des Hautes Études (EPHE, France) in 2013-2015, and at the University of Montréal (UdeM) in 2015-2017.
 Dr. Teinturier was previously the first postdoctoral delegate in her French lab (GSRL, EPHE) where she helped to establish new initiatives for young careers scientists such as networks, regular workshops and conferences, and collaboration between senior and junior researchers.